vatesfr/xen-orchestra/docs/docker_support.md

 #### What is CloudInit?

-`CloudInit` is a software created to simplify VM provisioning for Cloud instances: it was originally developed for the Amazon Cloud, but works with all major Cloud ready systems, like OpenStack for example.
+`CloudInit` is software created to simplify VM provisioning for Cloud instances: it was originally developed for the Amazon Cloud, but works with all major Cloud ready systems, like OpenStack for example.

 Basically, it reads configuration during the boot, allowing:

-* SSH keys management for newly created VM/instances
+* SSH key management for newly created VM/instances
 * Root disk filesystem growing
 * User/group management
-* Arbitrary commands execution (system update, custom scripts etc.)
+* Arbitrary command execution (system update, custom scripts etc.)

-In our case, it's used by the XSContainer plugin to allow host communication to the Docker daemon running in the VM, thus exposing Docker commands outside it.
+In our case, it's used by the XSContainer plugin to allow host communication to the Docker daemon running in the VM, thus exposing Docker commands outside of the VM.

 ### Existing VMs

-You can also use the XSContainer plugin to "transform" an existing VM into a "Docker" managed one.
+You can also use the XSContainer plugin to "transform" an existing VM into a "Docker" managed VM.

-You need to have this installed inside the VM:
+You need to have the following installed inside the VM:

 * Docker
 * openssh-server